alindeman/upgradingtorails4/text/01_introduction.markdown

 #### 0.10: XXX

+* Added a [Before You Upgrade](#before-you-upgrade) section highlighting some things to consider before upgrading, and moves the upgrading checklist to this section.
 * Updated information about [binaries and bundle binstubs](#binstubs), including information about how to upgrade if you are already using binstubs.
 * Removed details about the [`rails test` command](#new-testing) since it has